 I also watch the main TV channel here in Spain, La 1, and also the local Catalan station TV3.
 Living in Barcelona I must at least be able to understand Catalan, but I have to be honest, I did not expect to be learning two languages when I started planning my move to Spain 5 years ago.

 One tip for using these podcasts and programs for learning, if you are finding them too fast to understand, is to slow them down a bit using a playback application.
-I have Intervideo WinDVD installed which works OK for me.
-There may be better ones out there these days.
 I usually find that just slowing things down by 10% or so gives my brain a chance to follow along.

 If you follow any good free Spanish podcasts, please let me know in the comments.
-I wear my iPod at work every day, and that learning opportunity cannot be wasted.
+I wear listen to podcasts at work every day, and that learning opportunity cannot be wasted.